0xAX/linux-insides/Booting/linux-bootstrap-6.md

 };
 ```

 This structure provides information about memory mappings.
-As you may remember from the previous part, we already setup'ed initial page tables from 0 up to `4G`.
-For now we may need to access memory above `4G` to load kernel at random position.
-So, the `initialize_identity_maps` function executes initialization of a memory region for a possible needed new page table.
-First of all let's try to look at the definition of the `x86_mapping_info` structure.
+As you may remember from the previous part, we have already set up page tables to cover the range `0` to `4G`.
+This won't do since we might generate a randomized address outside of the 4 gigabyte range.
+So, the `initialize_identity_maps` function initializes the memory for a new page table entry.
+First, let's take a look at the definition of the `x86_mapping_info` structure.

-The `alloc_pgt_page` is a callback function that will be called to allocate space for a page table entry.
-The `context` field is an instance of the `alloc_pgt_data` structure in our case which will be used to track allocated page tables.
+`alloc_pgt_page` is a callback function that is called to allocate space for a page table entry.
+The `context` field is an instance of the `alloc_pgt_data` structure.
+We use it to track allocated page tables.
 The `page_flag` and `kernpg_flag` fields are page flags.
 The first represents flags for `PMD` or `PUD` entries.
-The second `kernpg_flag` field represents flags for kernel pages which can be overridden later.
-The `direct_gbpages` field represents support for huge pages and the last `offset` field represents offset between kernel virtual addresses and physical addresses up to `PMD` level.
+The `kernpg_flag` field represents overridable flags for kernel pages.
+The `direct_gbpages` field is used to check if huge pages are supported and the last field,  `offset`, represents the offset between the kernel's virtual addresses and its physical addresses up to the `PMD` level.

-The `alloc_pgt_page` callback just validates that there is space for a new page, allocates new page:
+The `alloc_pgt_page` callback just checks that there is space for a new page, allocates it in the `pgt_buf` field of the `alloc_pgt_data` structure and returns the address of the new page:

 ```C
 entry = pages->pgt_buf + pages->pgt_buf_offset;
 pages->pgt_buf_offset += PAGE_SIZE;
 ```

-in the buffer from the:
+Here's what the `alloc_pgt_data` structure looks like:

 ```C
 struct alloc_pgt_data {